Electric generator

-In electricity generation, a generator is a device that converts motive power (mechanical energy) or fuel-based power (chemical energy) into electric power for use in an external circuit.
-Sources of mechanical energy include steam turbines, gas turbines, water turbines, internal combustion engines, wind turbines and even hand cranks.
+In electricity generation, a generator, also called an electric generator, electrical generator, and electromagnetic generator is an electromechanical device that converts mechanical energy to electrical energy for use in an external circuit.
+In most generators which are rotating machines, a source of kinetic power rotates the generator's shaft, and the generator produces an electric current at its output terminals which flows through an external circuit, powering electrical loads.
+Sources of mechanical energy used to drive generators include steam turbines, gas turbines, water turbines, internal combustion engines, wind turbines and even hand cranks.
+Generators produce nearly all of the electric power for worldwide electric power grids.
 The first electromagnetic generator, the Faraday disk, was invented in 1831 by British scientist Michael Faraday.
-Generators provide nearly all of the power for electric power grids.

-In addition to electromechanical designs, photovoltaic and fuel cell powered generators utilize solar power and hydrogen-based fuels, respectively, to generate electrical output.
+The reverse conversion of electrical energy into mechanical energy is done by an electric motor, and motors and generators are very similar.
+Some motors can be used in a "backward" sense as generators, if their shaft is rotated they will generate electric power.

-The reverse conversion of electrical energy into mechanical energy is done by an electric motor, and motors and generators have many similarities.
-Many motors can be mechanically driven to generate electricity; frequently they make acceptable manual generators.
+In addition to its most common usage for electromechanical generators described above, the term generator is also used for photovoltaic, fuel cell, and magnetohydrodynamic powered devices that use solar power and chemical fuels, respectively, to generate electrical power.

 Terminology

 Electromagnetic generators fall into one of two broad categories, dynamos and alternators.